 - Elks National Foundation has a variety of scholarships.
 For Most Valuable Student application, use Lodge #188

 - Have an original research project?
 Apply for the Regeneron scholarship.

 - The Elizabeth Gillis Ahern and Leonard F. Ahern Memorial Scholarship.
-The scholarship is awarded to one Cheverus senior, providing $7500 each year for four years towards college tuition.
-A Google form will be emailed to seniors in November inviting them to apply, and the requirements will be reviewed in College Advising classes (mid November).
+The scholarship is awarded to one Cheverus senior, providing $7500 each year for each of your four years towards college tuition.
+A Google form will be emailed to seniors in November inviting them to apply, and the requirements will be reviewed in College Advising classes (early November).

 - Essay contest and oration contest at state and national levels.
 Also Eagle Scout scholarships from the Massachusetts Sons of the American Revolution.

 - AXA Achievement Scholarship for seniors who are active leaders.